Loneseven/APTOS-Challenge/README.md

 # VA
 It's an open problem to predict the postVA values.
 We may look for answers from academic papers about correlations between VA and
 CST/IRF/SRF/PED/HRF/metadata.
-Maybe predicting the VA difference (delta VA) from the changes of fundus or aligned OCT images is a good way.
+Maybe predicting the VA difference (delta VA) from the appearence changes of fundus or aligned OCT images is a good way.

 # Continue injection
 It sounds like a data mining topic to determine whether the injection shall be continued or not.
 Models (such as LR, SVM, neural networks, etc) may be built upon the predicted values of